Those musty smells in your basement could point to a hidden culprit behind your chronic health problems: mold.

 The buildings that harbor mold toxins are water-damaged buildings.
 This damage can result from any water intrusion — such as from flooding, melting snow, or leaky pipes.
 Everyday activities like showering without good ventilation are risks, too.
-Warm, humid environments also increase mold risk.
+Warm, humid environments also increase mold growth risk.
 (2)

 Toxic mold growth could happen in any type of building.
 The most problematic ones are those where you spend a lot of time.
 That includes homes, workplaces, and schools.

 Studies suggest that up to 50% of buildings in North America and Europe may have water damage.
-So, it’s better to suspect a building has a mold problem rather than assume it doesn’t.
+So, it’s better to suspect a building has a mold growth problem rather than assume it doesn’t.
 (3, 4)